-Figure 4.12 shows u{c} and z{0c} calculated from the neutral version of the BBLM, as described in Section 3, and the ripple geometry model (4.24).
+Figure 4.12 shows $u{c}$ and $z{0c}$ calculated from the neutral version of the BBLM, as described in Section 3, and the ripple geometry model (4.24).
 Also shown are the shear stress and apparent roughness measured by the BASS for the 15 chosen bursts.
 It is seen that the bottom roughness formula of Sorenson et al. (1995) under estimates the bed roughness in all cases.
-In order to obtain results that better agree with the data, β_0 was set equal to 0.5 for the modified Wikramanayake and Madsen (1991) model.
+In order to obtain results that better agree with the data, $\beta_0$ was set equal to 0.5 for the modified Wikramanayake and Madsen (1991) model.
 After this modification, the model accurately predicts the shear stress and apparent hydraulic roughness for most of the storm (Figure 4.13c, d) but still under estimates during the other time periods (Figure 4.13a, b).

-The fact that the model consistently under estimates u{c} during the pre-storm time period (Figures 4.12 and 4.13) can be explained through the model's inability to represent the bottom roughness.
+The fact that the model consistently under estimates $u{\cdot c}$ during the pre-storm time period (Figures 4.12 and 4.13) can be explained through the model's inability to represent the bottom roughness.
 A necessary condition for the ripple geometry model to accurately predict ripple height is that the boundary stress be great enough to move sediment.
 During times of low wave and current activity, the minimum shear stress for the initiation of sediment motion will not be exceeded.
-Under these conditions, the ripples cannot be considered in equilibrium and the ripple geometry models will fail to provide an accurate estimate of η .
+Under these conditions, the ripples cannot be considered in equilibrium and the ripple geometry models will fail to provide an accurate estimate of $\eta$ .
 For all chosen bursts prior to year day 235 and after year day 236, the minimum shear stress for the initiation of sediment motion is not exceeded.
-Because z{0c} is under estimated during these bursts, so is the bottom roughness.
+Because $z{0c}$ is under estimated during these bursts, so is the bottom roughness.
 One possible explanation is that ripples formed during some past event strong enough to move sediment, and thus create equilibrium conditions, are acting as relic roughness elements.

-Figure 4.12 Comparison of measured and modeled u{c} and z{0c} for bursts that indicate R^2 > 0.99 for the 1994 deployment using the Sorenson et al. (1995) bottom roughness equation. (a) measured (open circles) and modeled u{c} . (b) same as (a) showing z{0c} . (c) and (d) are enlargements of (a) an (b), respectively during the storm.
-Note that in all cases the modeled values are lower than those measured.
+Figure 4.12 Comparison of measured and modeled $u{c}$ and $z{0c}$ for bursts that indicate $R^2 > 0.99$ for the 1994 deployment using the Sorenson et al. (1995) bottom roughness equation. (a) measured (+) and modeled (open circles) $u{c}$ . (b) same as (a) showing $z{0c}$ . (c) and (d) are enlargements of (a) and (b), respectively during the storm.
 Error bars indicate 95% confidence.

-Figure 4.13 Same as Figure 4.12 but with the parameter β_0 set equal to 0.5 to give a better comparison between the model and data during the storm .
+Figure 4.13 Same as Figure 4.12 but with the parameter $\beta_0$ set equal to 0.5 to give a better comparison between the model and data during the storm.

 These relic ripples could be larger than the ripples predicted by the model for the time periods indicated and subsequently could be responsible for generating a larger bed roughness.
 Inspection of Figure 4.11 indicates that bursts on days 228.4, 228.6, 231.8 and 232.8 are on the trailing side of two wave events, so the existence of relic ripples is likely.
-If η values derived from the peak of the two events just prior to year day 228.4 and 231.8, respectively, are input into the model, u{c} estimates are increased but are still not as accurate as during the final storm on year day 235.
-Because the ripple geometry model is not valid for flow conditions too weak to move sediment, and the fact that no direct measurements of the bed forms during this experiment are available, it is not possible to unequivocally establish from this data set alone why the model tends to under estimate u{c} during these times.
+If $\eta$ values derived from the peak of the two events just prior to year day 228.4 and 231.8, respectively, are input into the model, $u{c}$ estimates are increased but are still not as accurate as during the final storm on year day 235.
+Because the ripple geometry model is not valid for flow conditions too weak to move sediment, and the fact that no direct measurements of the bed forms during this experiment are available, it is not possible to unequivocally establish from this data set alone why the model tends to under estimate $u{c}$ during these times.
 It is highly likely, however, that the existence of relic ripples plays an important role in determining bottom roughness during times of relatively weak combined wave and current activity.